A car is likely one of the more expensive purchases you’ll make in your life.

-Another alternative to cash is using a 0% credit card.
-If your seller accepts credit card payments, and you can get a big enough credit limit, you could enjoy an interest free loan for as much as 20 months.
+Another cash alternative is using a 0% credit card.
+If your seller accepts credit card payments and you can get a big enough credit limit, you could enjoy an interest-free loan for as much as 20 months.
 You’ll also get the added reassurance of credit card purchase protection – which could be useful if you’re buying second hand from a dealership.
-Just make sure you pay off the full amount within the 0% period or it could get pricey.
+Just make sure you pay off the full amount within the 0% period, or repayments could become very expensive.

 - You own the car outright straight away.

 - No threats of repossession as you’ll own the vehicle.

 - You’ll have to cover the costs of repairs, maintenance and damages.